TL;DR

 Step 3: Compare the Leading Insurers The main players in the UK market—including AXA Health, Aviva, Bupa, and Vitality—all offer excellent but different propositions.

-Step 4: Use an Expert Independent Broker This is the most effective way to find the best policy for your specific needs and budget.
+Step 4: Use an Expert Independent Broker This is the most effective way to find a strong fit for your specific needs and budget.
 A specialist broker like WeCovr offers several key advantages:

 The projections for 2025 are a clear warning: relying solely on the NHS for timely mental health support is becoming an increasingly precarious strategy.
 The system is overwhelmed, and the human cost of waiting is a price no one should have to pay.